oubiwann/lfe-openstack/README.rst

 Region Endpoint URL
 -------------------

-Furthermore, you can get a services URL by region:
+Furthermore, you can get a service's URL by region:

 .. code:: common-lisp